As a kid, St. Patrick's Day was a big deal in a kind of odd sense.

 Growing up in a typical Jewish-Italian neighborhood in Brooklyn, the Irish were exotic beings.

 They had different customs, habits and accents and, by the invisible delineation known as a neighborhood, were even physically removed from our daily lives.

 This made them kind of mysterious and totally cool.

 And speaking of cool, the annual parade up Fifth Avenue -- which turns the subdued color palette of a city still in the final throes of winter to a festive sea of green -- was the coolest.
 It was a gift to us all from St. Patrick himself, no matter what corner of the city we called our own.

 Who didn't want to be Irish on St. Patrick's Day?
 I know I did.

 Until my oldest son established his own annual tradition of skipping school and attending with his friends, my family never actually went to the parade.
-We were, as a group, kind of crowd-phobic and besides, the best seat in the house was on the floor in front of the black and white TV in the living room with Grandpa.
+We were, as a group, kind of crowd-phobic and besides, the best seat in the house was on the floor in front of the TV in the living room with Grandpa.

 |I go through several of these a year.|